 What is the business valuation process in divorce cases?
 Can it be fair?

-If you speak the words “forensic accountant” to some business owners, their eyes become wide.
+Say the words, "business valuation" in a divorce case and add the words "forensic accountant" and the business owner's eyes may become wide.
 Just the thought of an accountant hired by their spouse or ordered by the court to crawl through the business' financials is enough to cause anger and visions of money thrown away.

-Divorce and business valuations are almost unavoidable in California when one or both spouses are business owners.
+Business valuations in divorce cases are almost unavoidable in California when one or both spouses are business owners.